flurdy/blog/_posts/2019-06-18-all-eggs-in-one-cloud-basket.md

 And at best have staff on low pay whom have to process a huge amount of tickets by spending as little time on per ticket as possible.

 I have been scared by numerous reports of random accounts being frozen and service taken offline for no apparent reason.
-Or tiny misinterpretations that could not be corrected have they been able to talk to a human.
+Or tiny misinterpretations that would have been corrected have they been able to talk to a human.

 But I was suffering from [Niem&ouml;ller's quote](https://encyclopedia.ushmm.org/content/en/article/martin-niemoeller-first-they-came-for-the-socialists): "_First they came for the socialists, and I did not speak out — because I was not a socialist..._" I did not think I was doing anything wrong so this did not involve me.

 Until last year, when my own [Adwords](https://ads.google.com) account was suspended then banned for no apparent reason with no recourse.
 Thankfully they did not suspend any of my other accounts or use of other Google services as that would affect not just me badly but my family as well.

-They have done that to others, e.g. suspended all accounts linked and just suspected of being linked, including business and personal accounts.
-And total ban ie deleting docs, email, photos, Android profiles for all these accounts.
+Google have done that to [others](https://twitter.com/search?q=google%20account%20suspended), e.g. suspended all accounts linked and just suspected of being linked, including business and personal accounts.
+And total ban ie deleting [docs, email, photos, Android profiles](https://slate.com/technology/2013/04/life-without-google-when-my-account-was-suspended-i-felt-like-id-been-dumped.html) for all these accounts.
 They do state that they may do so in their policies.

 Recently Digital Ocean had some bad PR when one their automated abuse script [banned a persons account effectively taking his whole company offline](https://twitter.com/w3Nicolas/status/1134529316904153089).